 - Diet – foods that you are sensitive to can trigger inflammation

 - Gut – changes to gut bacterial concentrations may impair your body’s ability to reduce inflammation naturally

-- Imbalances in omega 3:6 fatty acids - changes to this ratio come from consuming foods which contain unhealthy oils and which are naturally inflammatory
+- Imbalances in omega 3:6 fatty acids – changes to this ratio come from consuming foods that contain unhealthy oils and which are naturally inflammatory

 - Chronic infections (more on this below)